EliahKagan/muntineer/README.md

 interface informs the user of malformed or unusable input values.
 To fix this, another way to inform the user of this should be added, and (whether or not the color scheme is also changed) the current visual hints should be secondary.

-When an illustration cannot be produced/updated because the specified window height is too small (smaller than twice the casing thickness), the &ldquo;Total window height&rdquo; field should be marked as having an unusable value, but currently this is not done.

 Though not really a bug, it would be nice if this supported multiple rows of panes.